nathanjhood/UBento/README.md

 # If you need superuser accesses...
 $ apt install sudo && sudo -s

-# If you wish to 'rehydrate' from Ubuntu Minimal to Ubuntu Server...
+# If you wish to 'rehydrate' from Minimal to a fully interactive, login-based install...
 $ yes | unminimize

-# Choose which base packages you need, I suggest these something like these...
+# Choose which base packages you need, I suggest something like these...
 $ apt install less manpages nano vim gawk grep bash-completion bash-doc git curl wget libreadline8 readline-common readline-doc resolvconf gnu-standards xdg-user-dirs openssl ca-certificates lsb-release xauth

 # Clear the APT cache if you like...